Wanderer Fantasy: Structure

 The whole work is based on one single basic motif from which all themes are developed.
 This motif is distilled from the theme of the C-sharp minor second movement, which is a sequence of variations on a melody taken from the lied "Der Wanderer", which Schubert wrote in 1816.
 It is this set of variations from which the work's popular name is derived.

 The four movements are played without a break.
 After the first movement Allegro con fuoco ma non troppo in C major and the second movement Adagio (which begins in C-sharp minor and ends in E major), follow a scherzo presto in A-flat major and the technically transcendental finale, which starts in fugato returning to the key of C major and becomes more and more virtuosic as it moves toward its thunderous nonfugal conclusion.

-Liszt's transcriptions
+Influence on Liszt

-The Hungarian composer Franz Liszt, who was fascinated by the Wanderer Fantasy, transcribed it for piano and orchestra (S.366) and two pianos (S.653).
+The Hungarian composer Franz Liszt, who was fascinated by the Wanderer Fantasy, transcribed it for piano and orchestra (S.366, premiered in Weimar in 1851 by Julius Egghard) and two pianos (S.653).
 He additionally edited the original score and added some various interpretations in ossia, and made a complete rearrangement of the final movement (S.565a).